top of page

 TOXICS IN PACKAGING

 Western supports the proper recycling, recovery, and handling of waste associated with packaging.
 Our molded fiber packaging components are designed to reduce environmental impact and to comply with laws designed to reduce toxics in packaging.
-This includes California’s 2006 Toxics in Packaging Prevention Act and the European Union’s 1994 Directive on Packaging and Packaging Waste including the 2004 and 2005 amendments.
-In addition to its certification of compliance with these laws, Western’s testing shows that our packaging is substantially below the 100-ppm threshold for aggregate metals concentrations.
+This includes California’s 2006 Toxics in Packaging Prevention Act and the European Union’s 1994 Directive on Packaging and Packaging Waste including the 2004 and 2005 amendments

 JUST THE FACTS